saqibmir1/hugo-site-old/content/posts/building-my-site-with-hugo.md

 ### Creating this theme
 #### Partials
-first we will create partials.
+First we will create partials.
 In Hugo, partials are reusable components or snippets of code that can be included within templates.
 Go to themes/mytheme/layouts/partials/footer.html and paste the following code:
 ```
 </main>